GLOBAL MARKETS -Money market rates hit new low as ECB moves gain traction

 "No surprises again from May inflation data.
 Producer prices stabilised ... pointing to muted inflationary pressure," said Andy Ji, senior Asian currency strategist at Commonwealth Bank of Australia in Singapore.

-Nevertheless, the risk appetite remained strong with MSCI's broadest index of Asia-Pacific shares ex Japan ending up 0.6 at its highest since June 2011.
+MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.6 percent as trading in the region wound down, leaving it at its highest since June 2011.

-Chinese, Indonesian and Korean shares all rose more than 1 percent, though Tokyo's Nikkei and stocks in India bucked the trend as investors cashed in on some of the sizeable gains both have seen recently.
+Australian shares rose 0.1 percent, but Tokyo's Nikkei and India main stock market bucked the trend as investors cashed in on some of the sizeable gains both have seen recently.

-Among the major currencies, the dollar continued to benefit from rising U.S. Treasury yields as the benchmark 10-year rate topped 2.62 percent.

-The dollar index, which measures the greenback's strength against a basket of key currencies, climbed 0.2 percent after a similar gain on Monday, though it was slightly lower on the day against the yen at 102.32.
+The dollar continued to benefit from rising U.S. Treasury yields.
+The dollar index, which measures the greenback's strength against a basket of key currencies, held steady after rising 0.2 percent on Monday.

-Yield hungry investors also piled into carry trades, pushing the Australian dollar to a near a six-month high against the euro with also gave a lift to its antipodean cousin the kiwi dollar.
+On the day, the dollar stood slightly lower at 102.25 yen .
+The euro was also flat at $1.3587, while the higher yielding Australian dollar hovered near a six-month high against the euro as hungry investors piled into carry trades.

-In commodities, the wave of risk appetite sweeping through markets kept safe-haven gold pegged down at $1,254.60 an ounce and pushed up Brent oil 30 cents to $110.30 a barrel.
+In commodities, copper steadied after worries about a Chinese probe into metals financing pushed prices to one-month lows in the previous session.

 MOSUL, Iraq, March 11 After two and a half years under Islamic State control, all that is left in Mosul's museum are the traces of looting and destruction.